pmcgoohan/targeting-zero-mev/content-layer.md

 #### Auditable

 As with the structural layer, the consensus layer is publicly auditable.
-Any observer is able to recreate the content of any given block using the publicly available content consensus messages.
+Any observer is able to recreate the content of any given block using publicly available content consensus messages.

 #### Impact